unadjusted/Blumen/ReadMe.md

     along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ____________________________________________________________________________________________________
 ## Duck os
-Duck os is a little operating system that i write in C/ASM to have fun and learn about os dev.
+Duck os is a little kernel system that i write in C/ASM to have fun and learn about os dev.

 ## I am a dummies
 I am not a good prorammer, so, my os will probably never be safety and usable.